wardvl/webapps_project/README.md

 # LadyLike

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4..
+The link to this app in productions is http://wardvanlerberghe.herokuapp.com

 ## Development server